-Project Site Location: The Santa Cruz Countywide Partners in Restoration Permit Coordination Program (Program) would cover activities in all areas of Santa Cruz County where the Natural Resources Conservation Service (NRCS) and Santa Cruz County RCD work with landowners to improve resource conditions on their property (Figure 1).
+Project Site Location: The Santa Cruz Countywide Partners in Restoration Permit Coordination Program (Program) would cover activities in all areas of Santa Cruz County where the Natural Resources Conservation Service

+(NRCS) and Santa Cruz County RCD work with landowners to improve resource conditions on their property (Figure 1).

 Project Site Description: The Santa Cruz Countywide Partners in Restoration Permit Coordination Program (Program) would cover implementation and maintenance of fifteen conservation practices on private properties throughout Santa Cruz County over a five-year period.
-Because projects will be occurring in multiple locations, it is not possible to define specific project sites at this time, although they will all occur on private properties within Santa Cruz County.
+Because projects will be occurring in multiple locations, it is not possible to define specific project sites at this time, although they will all occur on private properties in rural and agricultural areas within Santa Cruz County.

-Project Description: The renewed RGP would authorize minor fill discharges into waters of the U.S. in association with implementation of projects bv landowners in Santa Cruz County participating in the Program.
+The renewed RGP would Project Description: authorize minor structures or work, including discharges of dredged or fill material, in waters of the U.S. in association with implementation of projects by landowners in Santa Cruz County participating in the Program.
 The Program would still consist of fifteen specific restoration and conservation practices (see Table 1 for descriptions of practices).
+Corps-regulated structures and work in streams would be designed in accordance with the "California Salmonid Stream Habitat Restoration Manual, Third Edition, January 1998, as revised" and would include structures for bed and bank stabilization, including digger logs; spider logs; log, root wad, and boulder combinations; brush mattressing; log cribbing; live vegetative crib wall; log-bank armor; and native material revetment.
+Other restoration and enhancement activities would include willow sprigging; removal of obstructions to fish passage; embedded culverts, culvert replacements improvements, riparian revegetation, and activities associated with upslope restoration of roads, eroded hillsides, and other areas contributing excess sediment to aquatic habitats.
+Under the proposed Program, regulatory agencies enter into programmatic agreements with the RCD to approve these fifteen specific, standardized conservation practices that would improve habitat and soil stability.

-Under the proposed Program, regulatory agencies enter into programmatic agreements with the RCD to approve these fifteen specific, standardized, conservation practices that would improve habitat and soil stability.
-The conservation practices are limited in size, have demonstrated a net environmental benefit, and are usually performed for erosion control or restoration in and around waterways.
-Landowners agree to follow designs and specifications for conservation work.
-Follow up and monitoring on each conservation project is done by the RCD, with compliance determinations to be done by the respective agencies.
+The conservation practices are limited in size, provide a net environmental benefit, and are usually performed for erosion control or restoration in and around waterways.
+Landowners agree to follow designs and specifications for the conservation work.
+Follow up and monitoring on each conservation project is done by the RCD with oversight by the regulatory agencies.